Wealth Management Boston

 Generally, wealth management firms have minimum account size requirements starting from a few million dollars.
 So, if you thought that you need to be super rich to work with a wealth manager, then the answer is a yes and a no. It all depends on what you perceive to be super-rich.

 The definition of high net worth is someone who has $1 million in liquid investible assets.
 Liquid investible assets do not include your house or any illiquid investment.
 They include money that can be readily invested.
 The definition of an ultra-high net worth individual is someone who has at least $30 million in liquid investible assets.
 One has to be a high net worth or ultra-high net worth individual to be able to work with a wealth management firm.

-How much money do you need for wealth management is just one factor in deciding whether a wealth management Boston firm is right for you?
+How much money do you need for wealth management is just one factor in deciding whether a wealth management firm in Boston is right for you?
 There are a few things that you should know.
 Firstly, a wealth manager does many things besides invest.
 A wealth manager crafts a comprehensive financial solution that helps you achieve all your goals.
-Every solution is unique and the very best wealth managers will treat every client’s account as unique.
+Every solution is unique and the very best wealth managers will treat every client’s account with a personalized approach.

-Secondly, if your needs are diverse because you have more money, and if you want help with multiple things like generational planning, taxes, philanthropy, investment management, etc., then a wealth manager makes sense.
+Secondly, if your needs are diverse because you have more money, and if you want help with multiple financial planning services like estate planning, risk management, retirement planning, taxes, philanthropy, investment management, etc., then a wealth advisor makes sense.